iArcanic/pacific-tours-ccse-cw1/Docs/CcseCw2Report/report.md

 ### 3.2.3 `deploy`

-The `deploy` pipeline job is responsible for deploying the Docker image from the GAR (pushed from the previous step, [3.2.2 `docker-build-and-push-to-gar`](#322-docker-build-and-push-to-gar)) to Google Cloud Run to be publically available via a URL.
+The `deploy` pipeline job is responsible for deploying the Docker image from the GAR (pushed from the previous step, [3.2.2 `docker-build-and-push-to-gar`](#322-docker-build-and-push-to-gar)) to Google Cloud Run to be publicly available via a URL.

 ```yaml
 runs-on: ubuntu-latest